Kyaw Win (actor)

-Kyaw Win (အကယ်ဒမီကျော်ဝင်း; 1918 — 1993) was the first winner of the Myanmar Academy Award in Burmese Film History.
+Academy Kyaw Win (အကယ်ဒမီကျော်ဝင်း; 1918 — 1993) was the first winner of the Myanmar Academy Award in Burmese Film History.
 He won the first best actor award in Marlaryi with Kyi Kyi Htay winning best actress for her performance in Chit Thet Wai (Dear Thet Wai).

 Early life and careers

 Kyaw Win was born in 1918 in Ywa Thit Gyi, Sagaing.
 His father was U Tint and his mother was Daw Thant.